How We Got Here:

 - "Santa Claus: The Making of The Movie."
 Directors: Iain Johnstone, Danny Huston; Producer: Maria Gatti de Monreal; Host: Dudley Moore; Narrator: Ted Maynard.
 Original U.S. Airdate: 12/24/1987, ABC-TV.
 Packager: Cantharus Television, N.V.

-The balance of KringleQuest was developed and researched at the Billy Rose Theatre Collection of the New York Public Library for the Performing Arts at Lincoln Center; your humble Elf Without Jingles would be remiss if I did not acknowledge the dedicated librarians who were willing to put up with me during the original stages of research, editing and fact-checking.
+This website was conceived, developed and researched at the Billy Rose Theatre Collection of the New York Public Library for the Performing Arts at Lincoln Center; your humble Elf Without Jingles would be remiss if I failed to acknowledge the dedicated librarians who willingly put up with me during the original stages of research, editing and fact-checking.

 There were also a significant number of webmasters, Santa enthusiasts, professional Kringles and their colleagues who also were nice enough to help me with all my questions, stories and other material, so I should briefly like to identify them for you now:

-To Carrie Kei Heim Binas, former attorney at law, now best-selling online novelist, for her wonderful answers in response to my questions about her contributions to Santa Claus: The Movie.
+To Carrie Kei Heim Binas, former attorney at law, now best-selling online novelist, for her wonderful answers in response to my questions about her contributions to Santa Claus: The Movie™.